Is it worth having private health cover?

 Is it worth having private health cover?
 If you’re part of the growing segment of Australians who are on the fence about it, there are a few things you should know before you make a decision.

 First, we’ll look at the foundations of health cover, which are just as beneficial as they were four years ago.
-Then, we’ll look at upcoming changes that might impact the way you feel about your cover.
+Then, we’ll look at the current round of reforms that might impact the way you feel about your cover.

 Health cover can save you money

 In Australia, we’re lucky to have access to Medicare.
 It’s widely understood that Medicare is an important part of health care, but it doesn’t cover everything.

 Medicare doesn’t extend to common everyday treatments and services like most dental and optical.
 If you need to see a dentist or get glasses or contacts—not to mention visit a chiro, physio, or psychologist—you’ll need to pay out of pocket without adequate health cover.

 30% of Australians are currently skimping on regular dental care due to cost, and public dental patients are more likely to have dental decay than other Aussies.

 But no one should skimp on their basic health needs.
 An extras policy can easily be taken out as a standalone health cover or as part of combined hospital cover.
 Depending on your level of cover, you could get a 100% rebate on regular checkups.
 40% or higher on your services.

 Consider the fact that a simple filling can cost anywhere from $100 – $300 without cover, and you’ll see how the savings can add up.

 If you need surgery, you probably want to get it done as early as possible, right?
 Well, if it’s elective (non-emergency) surgery, you may find yourself facing long wait times if you don’t have health cover.

 The Australian Institute of Health and Welfare reported that the median elective surgery wait time for public patients in public hospitals is an astonishing 42 days – that’s six weeks of waiting!